You can order print and ebook versions of Think Python 3e from Bookshop.org and Amazon.

 After an introduction to programming, a common next step is to learn about data structures and algorithms.
 I have a work in progress on this topic, called Data Structures and Information Retrieval in Python.
 A free electronic version is available from Green Tea Press at https://greenteapress.com.

 As you work on more complex programs, you will encounter new challenges.
 You might find it helpful to review the sections in this book about debugging.
-In particular, remember the Five R’s of debugging from Chapter 12: reading, running, ruminating, rubber-ducking, and retreating.
+In particular, remember the Six R’s of debugging from Chapter 12: reading, running, ruminating, rubber-ducking, retreating, and resting.

 But the best kind of debugging is the kind you don’t have to do.
 If you use an incremental development process as described in Chapter 6 – and test as you go – you will make fewer errors and find them more quickly when you do.
 Also, remember encapsulation and generalization from Chapter 4, which is particularly useful when you are developing code in Jupyter notebooks.